-A regular practice allows us to challenge ourselves.
+Regular practice allows us to challenge ourselves.
 We get to face the unknown.
 We see the growth that comes with persistent attention.
 We get to experience the breakthroughs (large and small) that bring personal satisfaction and surprise.

+One of the most captivating aspects of learning a new instrument is the discovery and development of new skills.
 Practice gives us the opportunity to push our limits.
 It activates our brain in novel ways.
 It gives us structure and focus.

 And even if these benefits did not spread to other areas of life (which they do), it’s still a joy to practice guitar.